jameswei/rss-subscription/README.md

 # rss-subscription

-This is my personal collection of RSS subscriptions, most of them are about technicals.
+This is a collection of my personal RSS subscriptions, most of them are about the technology, software and system.

 Any update is welcome :)